Announcements & Reminders

 Proof

-Since \(A\) is nonsingular we already know any solution is unique
+Since \(A\) is nonsingular we can immediately show that the solution is unique:

 \(T\) is a bijection, and hence one-to-one